NaN1488/sublime-gem-browser/Readme.md

 ### Package Control
-Using [Package Control](http://wbond.net/sublime_packages/package_control), a package manager for Sublime Text 2.
+Using [Package Control](http://wbond.net/sublime_packages/package_control), a package manager for Sublime Text.

-In ST2, press "cmd + shift + p" and then type "install".
+In ST, press "cmd + shift + p" and then type "install".

 Once you see "Package Control: Install Package", press enter.